Finding Light Journal

 Brad Carr

-These reflections offer sanctuary for those seeking to deepen their creative practice, navigate artistic transitions, or discover how mindful observation and stillness become a pathway to healing and authentic expression.
-Each piece invites readers to slow down, look closer, and find the light that exists within both the natural world and the internal landscape.
+These powerful, sometimes visceral, reflections offer sanctuary for those seeking to deepen their artistic practice, unearth their authentic voice, or discover how mindful observation and stillness become pathways to deep healing and creative power.

 Achieving Catharsis Through Nature Photography